 Let me explain…

 If I was teaching you how to march then I would probably stand in front of you and shout “1-2-3-4” at a suitable speed for you to walk in time to.

 What do Time Signatures show?

-The time signature is made up of 2 numbers (one on top of the other) found at the beginning of the stave.
-It shows 2 things:
+As we have discussed, a time signature is made up of 2 numbers (one on top of the other) found at the beginning of the stave.

 - How many beats are in a bar (top number)